|

 Southern

-California Fair at the Lake Perris Fairgrounds - held in October each year!
+California Fair at the Lake Perris Fairgrounds - held in October

-Festival - held during February in Indio each year
+County Fair and Date Festival - held during February in Indio

-Things to See and Do in Riverside County
+Things to Do in Riverside County

 Parks in Riverside County